The Westfield House Certificate in Lutheran Theology: Distance and Blended Learning

 The Catechism Window at Concordia Lutheran Theological Seminary, a partner institution in Canada.

-The Westfield House Certificate in Lutheran Theology for Ministry is designed for Lutheran ministerial and diaconal candidates, church workers and laity throughout the United Kingdom and the wider world.
+The Westfield House Certificate in Lutheran Theology is designed for Lutheran ministerial and diaconal candidates, church workers and laity throughout the United Kingdom and the wider world.
 The goal of the curriculum is to provide a grounding in confessional Lutheran theological foundations as it applies to contemporary service in the Lutheran church.

 The primary focus of studies is a thorough exploration of the Lutheran confessional texts included in the Book of Concord and several historically and theologically significant texts from the writings of Martin Luther.
 From the contents of these primary texts the main themes of Lutheran theology and spirituality will be explored.
 Through a close reading of these documents students will gain an understanding of their history, context, and theological content as well as a critical perspective on their role in the contemporary Lutheran church and its wider ecumenical commitments.